 During his first year with St. Louis, Jocketty fired Joe Torre as manager.
 At the end of the 1995 season, Jocketty hired LaRussa as manager, and the Cardinals responded in 1996 by returning to the postseason for the first time since 1987.

-Despite this, the Cardinals dropped in the standings, and Jocketty went to work at retooling the team after the 1999 season.
+Despite this, the Cardinals finished third in the standings, then fourth in 1999, and Jocketty went to work at retooling the team after the 1999 season.
 He traded for pitchers Darryl Kile, who would win 20 games in 2000, and Pat Hentgen, a former Cy Young Award recipient who went on to win 15 games for the Cardinals in 2000.
-His biggest deal came just before spring training when he acquired center-fielder Jim Edmonds in a trade with the Anaheim Angels.
+His biggest deal came in March when he acquired center-fielder Jim Edmonds in a trade with the Anaheim Angels.

 Edmonds’s 42 home runs helped the Cardinals deal with the prolonged absence, due to injuries, of McGwire, and St. Louis won 95 games, 20 more than the previous season, to win the National League Central Division title in 2000.